reflex-dev/reflex-web/docs/styling/theming.md

 )
 ```

-Additionally you can modify the theme of your app through using the `Theme Panel` component which can be found in the (Theme docs)[/docs/library/radix/theming/theme-panel/].
+Additionally you can modify the theme of your app through using the `Theme Panel` component which can be found in the [Theme docs](/docs/library/theming/theme_panel/).

 ## Colors